DurstewitzLab/ALRNN-DSR/README.md

-# Almost-Linear RNNs Yield Highly Interpretable Symbolic Codes in DSR
+# Almost-Linear RNNs Yield Highly Interpretable Symbolic Codes in DSR [NeurIPS 2024 Poster]

 # Introduction
 This repository provides an implementation of the Almost-Linear RNN (AL-RNN) used for dynamical systems (DS) reconstruction and time series forecasting.